 4.2.1.
-Energy and Climate Change
+Energy and climate change

-One of Corporación Financiera Alba's commitments, stated in its Sustainability Policy, is linked to Climate Change mitigation and minimising the impact which its activities might have on the climate.
+One of Corporación Financiera Alba's commitments, stated in its Sustainability Policy, is linked to climate change mitigation and minimising the impact which its activities might have on the climate.
 Thus, given the nature of the activities carried on by Alba and its subsidiaries, the impact of those activities is monitored by means of energy consumption and emissions generation indicators.
-Also, the sustainability indicators required pursuant to Regulation 2020/852 regarding the EU Taxonomy for Sustainable Investment were calculated for the first time for this Non-Financial Information Statement.
-These express the percentage of turnover, capital expenditure ("CapEx") or operating expenditure ("OpEx") represented by taxonomy-eligible activities at Alba and its subsidiaries.
-The indicators will help Alba and the Preving, Nuadi and Satlink subgroups to ascertain, and ensure optimal management of, the impacts their activities have on Climate Change and the environment, thereby encouraging reflection with regard to more sustainable and environmentally friendly business models.
+Also, the sustainability indicators required pursuant to Regulation 2020/852 regarding the EU Taxonomy for sustainable investment were calculated for the first time for this Non-financial Information Statement.
+These express the percentage of turnover, capital expenditure (CapEx) or operating expenditure (OpEx) represented by taxonomy-eligible activities at Alba and its subsidiaries.
+The indicators will help Alba and the Preving, Nuadi and Satlink subgroups to ascertain, and ensure optimal management of, the impacts their activities have on climate change and the environment, thereby encouraging reflection with regard to more sustainable and environmentally friendly business models.

-Alba and its subsidiaries will continue to identify, assess and manage the risks and opportunities arising from Climate Change, and measure the financial impacts they may have on its activities, commercial relationships, and products and services.
+Alba and its subsidiaries will continue to identify, assess and manage the risks and opportunities arising from climate change, and measure the financial impacts they may have on its activities, commercial relationships, and products and services.

-At Alba, energy consumption basically refers to the use of the illumination and heating systems, and computer hardware in the offices and buildings owned by it.
+At Alba energy consumption basically refers to the use of the illumination and heating systems, and computer hardware in the offices and buildings owned by it.
 To reduce consumption in this connection various energy efficiency measures have been adopted, such as replacing traditional incandescent light bulbs with LEDs, carrying out refurbishment work on buildings to increase energy efficiency or conducting external energy efficiency controls and audits which help Alba reduce its impact on the environment.
-In 2021, the company obtained sustainability certification for its Edificio Castellana 89 building; the seal of LEED Gold certification by the US Green Building Council ("USGB").
+In 2021, the company obtained sustainability certification for its Edificio Castellana 89 building; the seal of LEED Gold certification by the US Green Building Council (USGB).

-In addition, since January 2021 a solar PV plant has been in operation at the Oasis building, located in the Florida Oasis development, off the A-6, which provides a portion of the energy required for the building's common facilities and services with the concomitant reduction in energy consumption.
+In addition, since January 2021 a solar PV plant has been in operation at the Edificio Oasis building, located in the Florida Oasis development, off the A-6 dual carriageway, which provides a portion of the energy required for the building's common facilities and services with the concomitant reduction in energy consumption.
 Production in 2021 exceeded 115.074 Kwh, which represents a saving in terms of the equivalent amount of 28,768.5 Kg CO2eq.

-The emissions generated by the Company also arise from use of vehicles in the Company's own fleet.
+The emissions generated by the company also arise from use of vehicles in the company's own fleet.
 With a view to reducing these emissions and its carbon footprint, Alba replaces its petrol or diesel-driven vehicles with electric or hybrid models.
 The building in which Alba's offices are located has electric vehicle charging points.

-Furthermore, since 2021, Oasis and Castellana 89 buildings, which Alba operates under a lease arrangement, have been equipped with electric vehicle charging points for use by the buildings' occupants, after hiring the service from the electricity provider.
+Furthermore, since 2021, the Edificio Oasis and Edificio Castellana 89 buildings, which Alba operates under a lease arrangement, have been equipped with electric vehicle charging points for use by the buildings' occupants, after hiring the service from the electricity provider.

-In 2022, a study to improve Environmental, Social and Governance ("ESG") considerations will be carried out for all the properties, with the aim of implementing new environmental measures in them.
+In 2022, a study to improve environmental, social and governance (ESG) considerations will be carried out for all the properties, with the aim of implementing new environmental measures in them.